webgme/webgme/docs/introduction/other_resources.rst

   The API documentation generated from the `jsdoc <http://usejsdoc.org/>`_ inside the webgme source code.
 This documentation is served from every webgme deployment.
 Once you're at the point of having your webgme-server running, you should be able to access the API docs for your currently running version at :code:`<host>/docs/source/index.html`.

+Sections of these will be referenced throughout the tutorial.